Error Resilient Space Partitioning: Constructions of Error Resilient Space Partitions

-In the brick wall construction with $k$ colors, demonstrated in Figure~\ref{fig:brick_wall}, each tile is a rectangle with side lengths $\sqrt{(k-2)/2}$ and $\sqrt{2/(k-2)}$ (and so, the area of each tile is $1$).
-The construction is periodic, where the basic unit is two rows of adjacent rectangles, colored in a round robin fashion.
-For an even $k$, the second row is placed exactly below the first row, and the sequence of colors is shifted by $k/2$.
-For an odd $k$, the second row is indented by half a brick (making the construction look like a brick wall), and the sequence of colors is shifted by $(k+1)/2$.
+In the 2-dimensional brick wall tiling with $k$ colors, demonstrated in Figure~\ref{fig:brick_wall}, each tile is a rectangle with side lengths $\sqrt{\frac{k-2}{2}}$ and $\sqrt{\frac{2}{k-2}}$ (and so, the area of each tile is $1$).
+The tiling is periodic, where the basic unit is two rows of adjacent rectangles, colored in a round robin fashion.
+For an even $k$, the second row is placed exactly below the first row, and the sequence of colors is shifted by $\frac{k}{2}$.
+For an odd $k$, the second row is indented by half a brick (making the tiling look like a brick wall), and the sequence is shifted by $\frac{k+1}{2}$.

-It is easy to see that the minimal distance between two same-colored points in different tiles is $\sqrt{(k-2)/2}$.
+It is easy to see that the minimal distance between two equi-colored points in different tiles is $\sqrt{\frac{k-2}{2}}$.
 (This distance is attained both in the vertical and in the horizontal directions.
 Having the same minimal distance in both directions is the optimization that dictates the side lengths of the bricks.)
+In particular, we obtain the lower bounds $t \geq \frac{1}{\sqrt{2}}$ for 3 colors, $t \geq 1$ for 4 colors, and $t \geq \sqrt{\frac{3}{2}}$ for 5 colors.